-GangPro430 programmer is dedicated to simultaneously program up to six the Texas Instruments MSP430Fxx family microcontrollers via JTAG, SBW or BSL interface.
+FlashPro430 programmer is dedicated to program the Texas Instruments MSP430Fxx microcontroller family via JTAG, Spy-Bi-Wire or BSL interface.

+When the JTAG or Spy-Bi-Wire Interface is used, then the FlashPro430 programmer is using the standard JTAG/SBW communication port, available on all MSP430 microcontroller.
 Detailed information describing features of the JTAG communication port can be found in the Texas Instruments (TI) documentation - SLAA149 - "Programming a Flash-Based MSP430 Using the JTAG Interface".

-To facilitate high speed communication via the JTAG port, an application software for the programming adapter has been optimized for the maximum speed.
+To facilitate high speed communication via the JTAG/Spy-Bi-Wire interface, an application software for the programming adapter has been optimized for the maximum speed.
 Also a few new procedures have been implemented, decreasing the flash programming time.
+Key features of the FlashPro430 programmer using JTAG/SBW communication port are as follows: